Glossary

 blog post finfloh

-Liabilities in Finance Definition :
+Definition :

 Liabilities in finance refer to the financial obligations or debts a company or an individual owes to others.
 These obligations arise from past transactions or events and are expected to be settled over time through the transfer of money, goods, or services.
-In accounting, liabilities are a crucial component of the balance sheet, representing what an entity owes compared to what it owns (assets).
+In accounting, they are a crucial component of the balance sheet, representing what an entity owes compared to what it owns (assets).
 They provide a clear picture of the financial health and stability of an organization or individual.

 Table of Content :